What is acne?

-For those with a few blackheads or pimples, washing the face gently with a mild soap 2-3 times a day may be enough.
+- For those with a few blackheads or pimples, washing the face gently with a mild soap 2-3 times a day may be enough.
 However, excessive cleaning can make acne worse.
-See also Acne Cleansers and Soaps.
+See also Acne Cleansers and Soaps below.
 Also, non-prescription products with benzoyl peroxide have an antibacterial and drying effect and help unblock pores to prevent formation of lesions.

 Acne cleansers and soaps remove oil and bacteria from the skin surface.
 However, sebum production occurs deep in the sebaceous glands, not on the skin surface, so acne cannot be scrubbed off mechanically.
 Cleaning is a very small part of acne treatment.
 Once oil reaches the skin surface, few problems are caused except for the oily appearance that most people do not like.
 Excessive cleaning (e.g. scrubbing or use of abrasive cleaners) may provoke inflammation and actually make acne worse